cs-fullstack-2019-fall/frontend-halfday1-b-Kandice-CodeKid/README.md

 ### Challenge3
 Make keyboard and mouse options.
 Disable and stop events from counting the points when the option is not chosen.

+### Kenn's Notes:
+It looks like you were getting close, but the player1 and player2 variables are not linked to usable element variables.
+If you console log them you'll see they are increasing when you click, but not being used afterwards.